-Votes on motions will normally be taken by voice (voting members saying "aye" or "nay" aloud) when the Faculty Co-Chair calls the vote.
+Once in-person meetings resume, votes on motions will normally be taken by voice (voting members saying "aye" or "nay" aloud) when the Faculty Co-Chair calls for the vote.
 Votes by rising (voting members either standing or raising their hands) will be used to verify inconclusive voice votes or for motions that require a 2/3 majority.
 For all action items, the consent agenda, and adoption of the agenda and previous minutes, the committee minutes will indicate that the item has been moved, seconded, and passed (M/S/P) and for disputed votes will state the number of ayes and nays.
 Any voting member may request a vote by roll call, in which case each individual voting member's vote will be recorded in the minutes.